mre/endler.dev/content/2025/how-to-review-code/index.md

 ```

 This code is hard to read and understand.
-The variable names `usr`, `updated_score`, and `l2` don't convey their purpose clearly.
+What is `usr`, `updated_score`, and `l2`?
+The purpose is not conveyed clearly.
-They create cognitive overhead and make it harder to follow the logic.
+This builds up cognitive load and make it harder to follow the logic.

 That's why I always think of the most fitting names for variables, even if it feels like I'm being pedantic.